 Being more playful and puppy-like even as they grow old, the male Australian Shepherd is also more affectionate.
 This can translate to him laying at your feet or on your lap often and even following you around the house.

-Some may feel like this is clingy behavior, but the male Aussie is also more likely to miss you after an absence whether it’s just running to the store or going to work.
+Some may feel like this is clingy behavior, but the male Aussie is also more likely to miss you after an absence, whether it’s just running to the store or going to work.
 The male is definitely the more cuddly gender.

 The female of the breed loves her owner and family, but she’s more conservative with her “puppy kisses.”
-As long as the tail is wagging, which tends to wag their whole body, she’s a happy dog.
+As long as the tail is wagging, which tends to wag its whole body, she’s a happy dog.

 Where the male Aussie tends to follow you around and express love all the time, the female is more of the “love me” mentality.
 One is definitely more outwardly affectionate constantly while the other picks and chooses her time.

 Both genders of this fantastic breed are loving and smart, but just like the behavioral differences, there’s definitely a shift in which one needs you more.